working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 `Continue`, `End`, `Abort`.
 Each of the types have an ID (or two, as I said, telco is complicated), a component and a dialogue part.
-The component contains the *MAP* messages, and the dialogue part contains the version negotiation, but it is only used in the first message from both nodes for the version negotiation.
+The component contains the *MAP* messages, and the dialogue part contains the version and application to use (that is *MAP* Application;
+i.e. which type of message it contains), but it is only used in the first message from both nodes for the version negotiation.

 _I think this covers most of it, let's get back to the fun part._